SkylineCommunications/dataminer-docs/connector-help/connector_help/Asentria_SiteBoss_220.md

 # Asentria SiteBoss 220

-The **Asentria SiteBoss 220** driver is an SNMP driver that is used to monitor **Assentria SiteBoss 220** appliance that is a device for monitoring in remote equipment locations.
+The **Asentria SiteBoss 220** connector is an SNMP connector that is used to monitor **Assentria SiteBoss 220** appliance that is a device for monitoring in remote equipment locations.

 The device supports remote environmental monitoring such as temperature, humidity, water, smoke, entry, motion, and airflow within remote locations through the use of a variety of external sensors.
 It delivers alarms either by SNMP Traps or by polling of **Assentria SiteBoss 220's** MIB.